Assault Defence Lawyers in Sydney

 Assault Occasioning Actual Bodily Harm: Section 59 Crimes Act 1900 NSW states that “whosoever assaults any person, and thereby occasions actual bodily harm, shall be liable to imprisonment for five years.”

-Reckless Wounding: Assault with no intention to cause an injury serious enough to amount to Grievous Bodily Harm.
+Reckless Wounding: This is with no intention to cause an injury serious enough to amount to Grievous Bodily Harm.
 Maximum penalty of 7 years’ imprisonment.
 If the offence is carried out in company with another, the maximum penalty is 10 years’ imprisonment.
 Individuals are charged when a person wounds another person causing actual bodily harm but does not cause an injury amounting to Grievous Bodily Harm.

 Reckless Grievous Bodily Harm: Grievous Bodily Harm (GBH) is a term for extremely severe injuries, including permanent or acute disfigurement.
-This charge is for assault without the intent to cause GBH.
+This charge without the intent to cause GBH.
 Carrying a maximum penalty of 10 years’ imprisonment.
 If the offence is carried out in company with another, the maximum penalty is 14 years’ imprisonment.
 Individuals are charged when a person causes injury to another person causing Grievous Bodily Harm.

 Wounding with Intent: Wounding implies doing something to hurt someone causing a break in the upper and lower lawyers of the skin.
 This includes a deep cut, gash or any injury wherein the skin is broken, provided there is proven intent to cause an injury serious enough to amount to Grievous Bodily Harm.
 The maximum penalty is 25 years’ imprisonment.